jsyeo/malady/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jsyeo/malady.

+## Credits

+Inspired by [lani](https://github.com/queenfrankie/lani), a programming language in Rubinius.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).